amith-bharadwaj/iiitb_asic_class/README.md

 ![image](https://github.com/amith-bharadwaj/iiitb_asic_class/assets/84613258/b6db19cf-acd9-47c5-b225-a3594694a865)

-Here we can clearly see the mismatch.Therefore it is advicable to use the blocking statements only when it is necessary and rest of the time non-blocking statements has to be used.
+Here we can clearly see the mismatch.Therefore it is advisable to use the blocking statements only when it is necessary and rest of the time non-blocking statements has to be used.

 </details>